Early Pregnancy & First Trimester Antenatal Course (4-13 weeks)

 A short NHS leaflet.

-A vague “that’s very normal, most people experience that.”
+A vague “that’s very normal.”

 Or another late-night Google spiral.

-You’re not imagining it.
+You’re not imagining it

 You’re Googling at 3am, wondering if that weird twinge is serious.